greenfishbluefish/sims_loader/README.md

   --specification specifications.yml
 ```

-The output will be in YAML and describing your output.
+The output will be in YAML and describes the results.

 # Purpose

-Generating data for a non-trivial database is extremely hard, especially when
-dealing with lots of different foreign keys and application constraints that may
-not even be encoded (or encodable!) into the schema.
-There is a tool in Perl
-called DBIx::Class::Sims (an extension to the Perl ORM DBIx::Class), but that
-requires you to use Perl *and* that specific ORM.
-Which isn't helpful for most
+Generating data for a non-trivial database is extremely hard, especially when dealing with lots of different foreign keys and application constraints that may not even be encoded (or encodable!) into the schema.
+There is a module in Perl called DBIx::Class::Sims (an extension to the Perl ORM DBIx::Class) which will generate usable randomized data with minimal fuss, but that requires you to use Perl *and* that specific ORM.
+Which isn't helpful for most projects.
-projects.

 Until now.

-By marrying ::Sims with another DBIx::Class extension ::Schema::Loader, this
-tool will read your database's schema, decorate it with optional additional
-information you can specify, then write data into your database using whatever
-you have specified (ideally, the minimum possible).
+By marrying ::Sims with another DBIx::Class extension ::Schema::Loader, this tool will read your database's schema, decorate it with optional additional information you can specify, then write data into your database using whatever you have specified (ideally, the minimum possible).

 # Sub-commands

 ## Connection parameters

-The `model` and `load` sub-commands share a common set of parameters describing
-how to connect to the database.
+The `model` and `load` sub-commands share a common set of parameters describing how to connect to the database.
 Some of these may be driver-specific.

 Required:

 * `--driver`: the database type.
-Use one of the values from the
+Use one of the values from the `drivers` sub-command.
-`drivers` sub-command.
 * `--host`: the hostname of the database to connect to.
     * For the sqlite driver, this is the filename of the database.
 * `--username`: the username to connect to the database with.